yaddaLoveYetta/sms-cloud/src/main/webapp/htdocs/lib/autoNumeric/readme.md

 +	aDec: '.'	period   (default)
 +	aDec: ','	comma

-**"altDec"** - this was developed to accommodate for different keyboard layouts. altDec allows you to declare an alternative key to enter the decimal separator assigned in aDec
+**"altDec"** - this was developed to accommodate for different keyboard layouts. altDec allows you to declare an alternative fieldKey to enter the decimal separator assigned in aDec

 +	altDec: null   (default)

-**"aSign"** - displays the desired currency symbol (examples: € or EUR).
-Note: other symbols can be used, such as %, °C, °F, km/h & MPH the possibilities are endless
+**"aSign"** - displays the desired currency symbol (examples: ï¿½ or EUR).
+Note: other symbols can be used, such as %, ï¿½C, ï¿½F, km/h & MPH the possibilities are endless

 +	aSign: '' none   (default)
 	+ example - aSign: 'U$D'